 - Chopped or flaked/slivered nuts (almonds are good)

-- 2 tbsp cherries (frozen work fine, but defrost)
+- 2 tbsp cherries (frozen work fine, but defrost before using)

 2. Add the maple syrup and whisk until combined.
-You could add coconut milk here if you wanted a more milk than dark chocolate;
+You could add coconut milk here if you wanted something closer to milk chocolate than dark chocolate.

 3. Mix in the nuts and cherries and then pour into a small container, or cupcake tray and refrigerate for one hour to set.